COPRS/infrastructure/doc/how-to/Credentials.md

 ```

-## Backup and restore all values with a HashiCorp Vault
+## Backup and restore all inventory variables with a HashiCorp Vault

+### Options:

-If *vault.upload_backup* is *true*, the `generate_inventory.yaml` playbook will send a backup of the `generated_inventory_vars.yaml` file in JSON format to the remote secret engine.
+- **vault.upload_backup**: send a backup of the `generated_inventory_vars.yaml` file in JSON format to the remote secret engine.

+- **vault.upload_existing**: upload the existing `generated_inventory_vars.yaml` file without generating it before *(useful if it has been edited by hand)*

-If the *vault.download_app_vars* is *true*, the `apps.yaml` playbook will download the previously backed-up `generated_inventory_vars.yaml` file and write it to the `{{ inventory_dir }}/group_vars/all` folder.
+- **vault.download_inventory_vars**: download the previously backed-up `generated_inventory_vars.yaml` file and write it to the `{{ inventory_dir }}/group_vars/all` folder.

-> Note: All the other variables will not be taken in account, this allows an operator to deploy apps to any cluster with only the 4 *vault* variables set up, and it allows any operator with vault access to read the application specific credentials directly on the vault web interface for example.
+  > Note: All the other variables will not be taken in account, this allows an operator to deploy apps to any cluster with only the few *vault* variables set up, and it allows any operator with vault access to read the application specific credentials directly on the vault web interface.